Louis de Broglie: Matter and wave–particle duality

 This theory set the basis of wave mechanics.
 It was supported by Albert Einstein, confirmed by the electron diffraction experiments of George Paget Thomson in the United Kingdom and Clinton Davisson and Lester Germer in the United States, and generalized by the work of Erwin Schrödinger.

-Originally, de Broglie thought that real wave (i.e., having a direct physical interpretation) was associated with particles.
+Originally, de Broglie thought that a real wave (i.e., having a direct physical interpretation) was associated with particles.
 However, when the wave aspect of matter was formalized by a wavefunction defined by the Schrödinger equation, it came out as a pure mathematical entity having a probabilistic interpretation, without the support of physical elements.
 This wavefunction gives wave behavior to matter but it is only observed through individual quantum samples.
 However, in 1956 de Broglie again attempted a theory of a direct and physical interpretation of matter-waves, following the work of David Bohm and suggestions of Jean-Pierre Vigier.

 Conjecture of an internal clock of the electron

-de Broglie presented at the Solvay conference 1927 (third from right in middle row).
+De Broglie presented at the Solvay conference 1927 (third from right in middle row).

 In his 1924 thesis, de Broglie conjectured that the electron has an internal clock that constitutes part of the mechanism by which a pilot wave guides a particle.
 Subsequently, David Hestenes has proposed a link to the zitterbewegung that was suggested by Schrödinger.

 While attempts at verifying the internal clock hypothesis and measuring clock frequency are so far not conclusive, recent experimental data is at least compatible with de Broglie's conjecture.